|Tim Roufs||extended search|

 But there's plenty happening.

 New kinds of diseases are coming.
 Everything is changing.
 This world could be changed as well.
 It happened to most people years before.
 It's the Spirit above that changes things.
 It's the Great above the earth that changes the earth, that changes the climate of the natural life of the people.
 We're not going to be able to live over and over in the same channel always.
-There's going to be something new by all these messengers that come down.
+There's going to be something new, judging by all these messengers that come down now.
 You'll see something great.
 You'll see something like a Thunderbird.
 When they see big storms this summer they remember that.

 He was a perfect Indian boy.
 He was right from the Indian reservation.
 He was from a different reservation than where I lived.
 He was from up at Mille Lacs.
 I presume he was living up there.
-A lot of the people from Mille Lacs respect a lot of things.(14) They respect another Indian.
+A lot of the people from Mille Lacs respect a lot of things.(15) They respect another Indian.
 They respect the spiritual things they see.

-We were walking home and we met this lantern.
+We were walking home and we met this "lantern."
 At first I thought it was a lantern coming.
 It followed me, me and this other boy.
 We saw a light as we were walking, in the dark.
 And I said to him, I said, "Look at this.
 You see that light?"

 "Where is it?"